tddg/ds5110-spring25/lectures/lec17.md

 In this lecture, you will:

-* learn how the Jupyter Notebook client-server backend works
+* know how the Jupyter Notebook client-server backend works
 * learn how production notebook workloads behave and why it yields a low GPU utilization
 * know how to design better notebook systems to reduce the GPU resource wastage